lorin/alloy-consistency-models/README.md

 This approach lends itself well to modeling with Alloy, so I thought it would be useful Alloy practice to translate the specifications into Alloy.

+Note that this file itself can be loaded directly into Alloy thanks to [Markdown support in Alloy 5][2].

 ## Reads and writes

 The paper models reads and write operations like this (from Section 2, page